eigerco/smove/README.md

 ## More Functions

-`smove` is a derivative from [move-cli](https://github.com/eigerco/substrate-move/tree/main/language/tools/move-cli) and was extended by the functions shown above.
+`smove` is a derivative from [move-cli][move-cli] and was extended by the functions shown above.
 The tool provides all other commands the original `move-cli` provides, which you can check out.

 Use also the integrated help pages to get more information:
 ```sh